Krugou/JakSurveillance/Readme.md

 >Students can view their own attendance on a course
 >
 >Students can view their own attendance statistics
+>
+>Students can view their own course details

 ## The pros and cons of the project
 <!-- Write about the pros and cons here -->